Frequently Asked Questions

 The average age of retirement in Canada is around 63 years of age.
 Whether you plan to retire sooner or later than that often depends on your financial situation.
 One big factor playing into many people’s retirement plans is their existing debt.
 If you’re eyeing retirement but struggling with debt, credit counselling may offer a solution.
 Learn how!

-Through credit counselling, you can gain better budgeting and money management skills that will help you to pay down debt and begin saving for retirement, ultimately making yourself retirement-ready!
+Through the credit counselling process, you can gain better budgeting and money management skills that will help you to pay down debt and begin saving for retirement, ultimately making yourself retirement-ready!

 For over 50 years, Credit Canada has been helping Canadians get out of debt.
 Of course, debt factors heavily into our ability to retire comfortably, as does having a retirement budget.
 Over the years, three questions often come up from those looking to retire and those who are simply planning ahead (which is always a good thing).